Qusaix/dashboard_maker/README.md

 - haveing a full employee system for the user from the start.

 ## License
-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+Dashboard Maker is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).